Advocacy

 FINRA Margin Rule

-After an eight-year rulemaking process, FINRA finally completed changes to its Rule 4210 governing margin.
+After an eight-year rule making process, FINRA finally completed changes to its Rule 4210 governing margin.
 Under the changes, firms will need to begin collecting and holding variation margin on sales of new-issue agency MBS under certain circumstances when the price of the counterparty’s position drops below a designated threshold between the trade and settlement dates.

 The SEC originally approved the Covered Agency Transactions (CAT) amendments to Rule 4210 in 2015.
 Those amendments have largely never taken effect.
 In the final amendments approved in 2023, FINRA made several key changes in the final rule advocated by BDA, including dropping a requirement from the 2015 rule changes that firms collect both maintenance and variation margin and adding an option for firms to take a capital charge in lieu of collecting margin.
 Most importantly, the rule changes will have been delayed by nine years by the time they take effect.
 The compliance deadline for the CAT amendment is May 22, 2024.